Teacher Preparation (Pre-service)

 The number of English language learners (ELL) students in the US is increasing dramatically.
 Teachers were interviewed regarding their perceptions of their preparedness to teach English language learners in the mainstream classrooms.
 Findings revealed that teacher training programs have not prepared these individuals for the student population they face today regardless of the year in which they received their teaching licenses.

 O'Neal, D. D., Ringler, M., & Rodriguez, D. (2008).
 Teachers’ perceptions of their preparation for teaching linguistically and culturally diverse learners in rural eastern North Carolina.
-The rural educator30(1).
+The Rural Educator30(1).

 The tie that binds: Evidence-based practice, implementation science, and outcomes for children.